molangning/reversing-discord/README.md

 ## Roadmap
 - [x] Decompile base app
 - [x] Get OTA updates to the app
-- [ ] Make some code that get's both ios and android files from manifest.json
+- [X] Make some code that get's both ios and android files from manifest.json
+- [ ] Now make it actually compatible with ios
 - [ ] Decompile OTA updates
 - [ ] Profit